Why are silicones in my products anyway?

 Are all silicones the same?

 No. As you would probably guess, not all silicones have the same properties.
+Silicones are a family of compounds.
+You might have heard of silicone caulk.
+You certainly wouldn't want to put that in your hair.
 There are a variety of silicones from some that are pretty "heavy' and prone to building up to some that are relatively "light".
 One of the heavier silicones used in hair products is dimethicone or simethicone.
 It gives a great smoothing effect- the best.
 But, it can be hard to wash out.
 On the other extreme, cyclomethicone is very light and easy to wash out.
 It gives a slippery feeling to the hair while wet.
 But, after it's been rinsed out, you can hardly tell it was there.

 How do I avoid silicone damage to my hair?